MYFan07/EECS-1720/README.md

 Hello, everyone, welcom 👋

-- :pink book: This is my EECS 1720 Repo
+- :orange book: This is my EECS 1720 Repo
 - :hammer:
 - :ram:
 - :meat_on_bone: